 Cloud misconfiguration refers to haphazardly putting sensitive data and other information resources into cloud environments without protecting their confidentiality, integrity, availability, or safety.
 This is quickly becoming the top cloud security risk, as Gartner predicts 99 percent of cloud breaches will be caused by customer misconfiguration or mistake.
 Common examples of these mistakes include poor access security like bad passwords, a lack of strong encryption, or failing to manage usage privileges across cloud apps.

 In short, cloud misconfiguration is a data governance problem.
-Moreover, cloud misconfiguration becomes more severe if you allow your infrastructure of cloud services to sprawl.
+Moreover, it becomes more severe if you allow your infrastructure of cloud services to sprawl.
 The more cloud services you use, the more your sensitive data is spread around and vulnerable to bad actors or data loss.
 This is not a warning to avoid adopting the right cloud services for the right job, but rather to have a specific policy for how you use these cloud resources—including who gets access and how.

 Cloud misconfiguration is a data governance problem, which feeds into a trust problem—like everything in security ultimately does.